jersou/clite-parser/README.md

 $ ./load-config.ts --help
 ...
-     --config  Use this json file to read option before processing the args [string] ...
+     --config  Use this json file or string to read the options [string] ...

 $ ./load-config.ts  down